ASFOpenSARlab/opensarlab-notebooks/NISAR/README.md

     BODY: [Add any instruction as needed.
 For example, "Please add the following files to the NISAR directory within https://github.com/asfadmin/asf-jupyter-notebooks."
 Remember that any changes will be semi-permanent.]
     ```

-1. An administrator from ASF will review the changes and merge the request.
+1. An administrator from ASF will review the changes.
+   If there are any concerns with the PR, the admin will communicate via email.
+   If the PR looks good, the admin will merge the request.
+Confirmation will be sent via an email.

 #### Submit a GitHub Pull Request